Got a minute to help? take our quick website survey >

 - You're unable to make the decision about sharing your information.
 For example, if you're not able to understand what you're consenting to and what might happen if you say yes or no.

-If the professional does need to tell someone what you've told them, they should always try to tell you first.
+If the professional needs to break your confidentiality, they should always try to tell you first.

-It's important to know that this won't always happen.
+It's important to know that they won't always share this with your parents, carers or guardians.

-Their decision on whether to tell someone else will depend on:
+Their decision on whether to tell someone else about your self-harm will depend on:

 - Their job.
 Some professionals, like therapists or nurses, have to follow strict rules around keeping your information confidential.
-Others, like teachers, have to follow their school's policy.
-This might say that parents, carers and guardians always need to be told about self-harm.
+Others, like teachers, have to follow their school's own policy.
+Their policy might say that teachers always need to tell parents, carers and guardians about self-harm.

 - How big they think the risk to your safety is.
-If they don't think there is a risk of serious harm, they might be able to support you to manage your feelings without having to tell your parents or carers.
+If they don't think there is a risk of serious harm, they might be able to support you to manage your feelings without having to tell anyone else.

 If you're not sure whether the person you're speaking to will keep what you've said private, you can ask them.